mnabielap/mnabielap/README.md

 ### Hi there, I'm Muhammad Nabiel Andityo 👋

 <p align="left">
   I'm a passionate developer from Indonesia with a focus on back-end development.
 I enjoy building web applications and exploring new technologies.
-Currently, I'm diving deeper into cloud infrastructure and DevOps practices.
+Currently, I'm diving deeper into fields of software engineering, cloud infrastructure, and DevOps practices.
 </p>

 ---